Sea94/Sea94.github.io/README.md

 Talk: [https://youtu.be/Lgk2bBXRnsQ](https://youtu.be/Lgk2bBXRnsQ)

 We investigated drivers of willingness to use Digital Assistants (DAs) to complete various tasks.
 Drawing on related research on technology adoption, decision delegation, and automation, we conceptualized a model comprising key determinants of willingness to delegate, focusing on infuenceable factors for practitioners.
 This model includes users’ perceptions of different tasks, of DAs, and of their value (specifcally trust, ease of use, and usefulness).
 Our psychometric evaluation procedure confrmed the validity and reliability of the constructs in our model and verifed that the paths between them represented meaningful relationships.
-We interpreted these findings in light of related work and derive implications for practitioners.
+We interpreted these findings in light of related work and derived implications for practitioners.

 ## Approximating Human Evaluation of Social Chatbots with Prompting